StuvaScript/project-starter/README.md

 }
 ```

-8. Go inside the '.eslintrc.json' file and add 'prettier' to the 'extends' array.
-Make sure it goes last so it overrides the other configs.
-Don't forget to add square brackets, a comma, and save.
-Code will look like this:
+8. Go inside the '.eslintrc.json' file and delete everything.
+Copy pasta and save the following code:

 ```
 {